 The Sattelberg from Gries am Brenner is most popular.
 Light, easy and usually even groomed - a goal for beginners and training ski mountaineers.
 But you can also find more demanding and even extreme tours like the Obernberger Tribulaun, where everything has to fit.
 In any case, the Obernberg Tal offers ski tours for almost everyone.

-Based on the principles of the “Tyrolean Ski and Snowboard Tour Plan”, the partners to the “Obernbergtal Ski Tour Region” project have agreed on four protected sites and species, and mountaineers should voluntarily avoid the conservation areas protecting these sites.
+Based on the principles of the “Tyrolean Ski and Snowboard Tour Plan”, the partners to the “Wildschönau Touring Region” project have agreed on three subjects of protection.
+Mountaineers should voluntarily avoid the conservation areas protecting these sites.

 Sattelberg - new direct ascent

 The direct ascent from the lower (western parking lot) in Gries to the Sattelberg is a nice alternative to the busy route via the old ski slope and the Sattelbergalm.

 However, this climb also has some disadvantages, which have become more and more visible due to the high frequency of ski tourers in recent years:

 In the middle section, the route leads over old beating areas, which are heavily overgrown and only laborious to walk on.
 In addition, the old ascent leads through the middle of an important habitat for grouse (capercaillie, black grouse).
 Grouse are particularly sensitive to winter disturbances because, unlike many other animal species, they are unable to build up fat reserves in autumn and consume an extremely large amount of energy when they are startled out of their cover.

 The Austrian Alpine Association, the forestry, the hunting and the mountain hut owner of the Sattelbergalm have therefore worked together to find an alternative route that is easy to follow for hikers and largely avoids disturbing the grouse.